cloudmesh/client/_sources/man/man.txt

         vm check NAME...

     Arguments:
-        COMMAND        positional arguments, the commands you want to execute on the server(e.g. ls -a) separated by ';', you will get a return of executing result instead of login to the server, note that type in -- is suggested before
+        COMMAND        positional arguments, the commands yo"listu want to execute on the server(e.g. ls -a) separated by ';', you will get a return of executing result instead of login to the server, note that type in -- is suggested before